 What is an Executive MBA (EMBA)?

 The Executive MBA (EMBA) is a Master of Business Administration (MBA) degree program.
 If you are an executive professional, or a rising leader with strong managerial experience, the EMBA program is designed for you.
-Our five-semester program starts annually in August, and features cohort classes and weekend class scheduling.
+Our rigorous and comprehensive five-semester program starts annually in August and features alternating Saturday classes.
 Your learning will focus on advancing the skills and knowledge you need to solve the evolving challenges in today’s fast-paced economy.

 Do I Qualify for the EMBA?

 You do not need a c-suite title to participate in the EMBA program.
-Our successful applicants have an undergraduate degree or higher, a minimum of eight years of professional experience, and have demonstrated increasing responsibility in their role.
-If you are an aspiring professional looking to become an inspiring leader, the EMBA program may be a great fit for you.
+Our successful applicants demonstrate a strong work ethic, have eight or more years of professional experience and have demonstrated increasing responsibility in their roles.
+If you are an aspiring professional looking to become an inspiring leader, or a current leader looking to build your business knowledge, the EMBA program may be a great fit for you.

 What Does the Program Cost?

-The EMBA program ranked No. 11 out of 91 programs in CEO Magazine’s 2019 Global MBA Rankings.
+The EMBA program ranked No. 8 out of 92 programs in CEO Magazine’s 2022 Global Executive MBA Rankings.

 Our EMBA program is accredited by The Association to Advance Collegiate Schools of Business (AACSB), which places our college in the top 5% of business schools worldwide.